Skip to content

 FTSdk.setEnableAccessAndroidID(false)

-Dynamically Update Reporting Endpoint
+Dynamically Update Upload Endpoint

 Supported in ft-sdk >= 1.6.17.
 Use either setDatakitUrl or setDatawayUrl.
-When using setDatawayUrl, the new clientToken must also be provided.
+When using setDatawayUrl, a new clientToken must also be provided.

 Use Cases